Leadership and Program Oversight

 Medical Director, Texas Center for Infectious Disease

-Dr. Kizilbash is the Medical Director for the Texas Center for Infectious Disease, a a public health facility of the Texas Department of State Health Services for the treatment of Tuberculosis.
+Dr. Kizilbash is the Medical Director for the Texas Center for Infectious Disease, a public health facility of the Texas Department of State Health Services for the treatment of Tuberculosis.
 TCID's Outpatient Clinic also serves as one of the state's Hansen's Disease clinics.
 TCID is organized to provide patient care, scientific investigation, and therapeutic and educational services in support of public health needs.
 She has served as a physician at TCID since 2013.

 Dr. Kizilbash is board certified in Internal Medicine and Infectious Diseases.
-She is a member of the Infectious Disease Society of America, the National Tuberculosis Clinician Association, and the Imamia Medics International.
+She is a member of the Infectious Disease Society of America, the National Tuberculosis Clinician Association, and Imamia Medics International.
 She serves on multiple national editorial boards and grant review committees, as well as maintains an Associate Professor position with the University of Texas at Tyler Department of Medicine.
-She participated in residency at the Emory University Hospital in Atlanta in Internal Medicine and went to Medical School at The Aga Khan University Medical College in Pakistan.
-After residency, she did a fellowship in Infectious Disease at Baylor College of Medicine while also completing her MPH from UTHealth Houston.
+She participated in a residency at the Emory University Hospital in Atlanta in Internal Medicine and went to Medical School at The Aga Khan University Medical College in Pakistan.
+After their residency, she did a fellowship in Infectious Disease at Baylor College of Medicine while also completing her MPH from UTHealth Houston.

 Paul McGaha, DO, MPH

 Deputy Director of the Northeast Texas Center for Rural Community Health at The University of Texas Health Science Center at Tyler (Tyler, TX)